frediohash/Create-Blockchain/README.md

 ## Description

-This is the simple blockchain using javascrpit ES6.
+This is the simple blockchain using javascript ES6.